el-hult/adventofcode2016/README.md

 I guess one can set it up smarter, with some dedicated output folder and so on... but wth.

+### Benchmarks
+Benchmarks are made by writing custom programs, and denote them as "bench" build targets.
+See Day22 for an example.
+The program itself is responsible for reporting relevant output via stdOut or writing reports to file.
+One framework that helps in that is Criterion. http://www.serpentine.com/criterion/tutorial.html

 ### IDE support
 I have been using VSCode with the haskell language server.
-It is generally good, can find, parse and present haddock snippets, autoformat with `ormolu` or `styclish-haskell` and more.
+It is generally good, can find, parse and present haddock snippets, autoformat with `ormolu` or `stylish-haskell` and more.
 There is one problem though.
 By default, the build system (`stack` in my case) is supposed to explain to [hie-bios](https://github.com/haskell/hie-bios`) how various parts of the project fits together.
 When there are several `Main` modules in the stack project, this mechanism fails.
 This can be fixed, by manually configuring a [multi-cradle](https://github.com/haskell/hie-bios#multi-cradle) project so that each project package is handeled with its own `Main`-module.
+You need to write the name of a build target there, so call `stack ide build-target` to list them.
+That is a way to debug the `package.yaml` files as well. :)

 Therefore, the `hie.yaml` must be carried around all the time.
 It is a bummer, but it is acceptable, I guess.